yuwex/scratchcloud/sphinx/source/extensions_tutorial.rst

 * Line 4 creates a new BaseCodec object.
 * Line 6 creates a CloudClient with the encoder and decoder parameters from the BaseCodec object.

 Connecting to the `scratchcloud Test Interface <https://scratch.mit.edu/projects/622084628>`_ in scratch and switching the "Encode Request" slider to 1 will encode everything you send from it.
-You should now be able to get non-numeric characters in scratchcloud!
+If you run the above code, you should now be able to get non-numeric characters in scratchcloud!

 Going to the `BaseCodec Scratch Project <https://scratch.mit.edu/projects/622026587>`_ and backpacking the BaseCodec sprite will allow you to easily send letters between scratch and scratchcloud in your own projects.

 While scratchcloud will automatically encodes and decodes data, scratch will not.
-Make sure to use the ``Encode ( )`` block and the "encoded ➡️" varible before setting any cloud variables and the ``Decode ( )`` and "decoded ➡️" varible block before reading cloud variables.
+Make sure to use the ``Encode ( )`` block and the "➡️ encoded" varible before setting any cloud variables and the ``Decode ( )`` and "➡️ decoded" varible block before reading cloud variables.

 .. image:: images/extensions/scratch_encode.png
   :alt: An image of scratch code using the custom Encode block.